tingzhouu/tingzhouu.github.io/_posts/2023-03-19-typescript-class-decorators.markdown

 # With class decorators

-We will create a class decorator `Breed` that takes in a single parameter `breed`.
+We create a class decorator `Breed` that takes in a single parameter `breed`.

 Notice that this is _declarative_.
 We did not need to store a class variable and add a constructor.
 Instead, we _declared_ the cow's breed when defining the class.